josemotta/IoT.Home.Thing/README.md

 ![](https://i.imgur.com/AaAC7GV.jpg)

-As show at the timing diagram, the basic principle of work is:
+As shown at the timing diagram, the basic principle of work is:

 - Issue at least 10 us (microseconds) high level pulse at trigger input;
 - The module automatically sends eight 40 kHz sound waves;